Nikon D5100 vs D5500

 - Less heavy: Has a lower weight (by 140g or 25 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (820 versus 660) out of a single battery charge.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More modern: Reflects 3 years and 9 months of technical progress since the D5200 launch.

-Care should be taken when interpreting the review scores above, though.
+The review scores listed above should be treated with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon M vs Canon G7 X Mark II